ReekenX/ansible-playbooks/README.md

 This project has no bugs.

-But feel free to file any requests or discuss something by creating a new issue: https://github.com/ReekenX/ansible-playbooks/issues
+But your feedback would be very valuable to me: https://github.com/ReekenX/ansible-playbooks/issues

 I normally respond in less than a day.
 Or just e-mail me (see my profile for e-mail).